zaceno/timeseries/README.md

 # timeseries

-Simplifies some mathematics with timeseries
+Javascript library to simplify some time-series mathematics